DuPage County ICE Hold Lawyers

 - Unlawful Presence: If you are suspected of having entered the country illegally or overstaying your visa, an investigation is conducted to determine your legal status.
 If you are found to be lawfully present, you will be released.
 However, if it is found that you are here illegally, you are transferred to federal custody and removal proceedings are initiated.

 - Commission of a Crime: If you are a legal immigrant but commit a crime that ICE believes makes you deportable, you are transferred to federal custody to begin deportation proceedings.

 - Prior/Pending Removal Order: If you already have a prior or existing removal order against you, you are transferred to federal custody.
 Often, immigrants with existing orders are deported without the opportunity for a removal hearing.
 In this instance, the intervention of a skilled attorney is needed as soon as possible so a motion to reopen your case can be requested.

-At Mevorah Law Offices LLC, we understand how terrifying it is to be held by ICE facing the possibility of deportation/removal.
+At Mevorah & Giglio Law Offices, we understand how terrifying it is to be held by ICE facing the possibility of deportation/removal.
 Your future in the U.S. and your ability to remain with your family could all be in jeopardy.
 When you contact our attorneys, we go to work immediately to examine your case fully, taking into account the implications of both criminal and immigration issues.
 We also explore every legal avenue to secure a positive outcome.
 For a free consultation with one of our experienced Illinois ICE hold immigration lawyers, contact our office today at 630-932-9100630-932-9100.